-- Use TXT 4 HELP: text the word “safe” and your current location (city/state/zip) to 4HELP (44357).
+- Text: text SAFE and your current location (address, city, state) to 4HELP (44357) for immediate help.
 Within seconds, you will receive a message with the closest Safe Place site and phone number for the local youth agency.
 You will also have the option to text interactively with a professional for more help.
 It’s quick, easy, safe and confidential.

 - Call: 1-800-422-TEEN (8336).

 - Go to the nearest Safe Place (see list below) and tell the staff member you need a Safe Place.